Characters of the Marvel Cinematic Universe: M–Z: Cull Obsidian

 Cull Obsidian (voiced and portrayed via motion capture by Terry Notary) is an adopted son of Thanos equipped with a chain hammer and an arm blade.
 In 2018, he and Ebony Maw go to Earth to retrieve the Time Stone.
 They arrive in New York City and find themselves confronted by Stephen Strange, Wong, Tony Stark, and later Peter Parker.
 In the ensuing fight, Obsidian is tricked by Wong into jumping through a portal into Antarctica, severing his hand in the process.
 He is rescued by Proxima Midnight and Corvus Glaive, and his hand is replaced by a cybernetic replacement.
 He then partakes in the battle in Wakanda, killing many people and knocking James Rhodes out of the sky.
 Later, Obsidian attacks Vision and is confronted by Bruce Banner, who defeats him in the Hulkbuster armor by sending him flying into the Wakandan energy shield, incinerating Obsidian on impact.

 An alternate version of Cull Obsidian from 2014 arrives with an alternate Thanos and his army into the main universe.
 During the battle, he is stepped on and killed by Scott Lang.

-As of 2025, the character has appeared in one project: the film Avengers: Infinity War.
+As of 2026, the character has appeared in one project: the film Avengers: Infinity War.
 Alternate universe variants of Obsidian appeared in two projects: the film Avengers: Endgame; and the Disney+ animated series What If...?.

 Otto Octavius / Doctor Octopus

-As of 2025, alternate universe variants of Otto Octavius, a former Oscorp scientist with four mechanical tentacles fused to his back who became a criminal known as Doctor Octopus, have appeared in two projects: the film Spider-Man: No Way Home (portrayed by Alfred Molina); and the Disney+ animated series Your Friendly Neighborhood Spider-Man (voiced by Hugh Dancy).
-Molina reprises his role from Sam Raimi's film Spider-Man 2 (2004).
+As of 2026, alternate universe variants of Otto Octavius, a former Oscorp scientist with four mechanical tentacles fused to his back who became a criminal known as Doctor Octopus, have appeared in two projects: the film Spider-Man: No Way Home (portrayed by Alfred Molina); and the Disney+ animated series Your Friendly Neighborhood Spider-Man (voiced by Hugh Dancy).
+Molina reprises his role from Sam Raimi's Spider-Man film series.